RamiroCyber/keycloak-lib/readme.md

 ![Build Status](https://img.shields.io/badge/Build-Passing-brightgreen) <!-- Add actual badges if available -->
 ![GoDoc](https://pkg.go.dev/badge/github.com/RamiroCyber/keycloak-lib?status.svg)

 A lightweight Go library for integrating with Keycloak.
-It supports Keycloak Admin REST API operations (e.g., user management) using direct HTTP calls.
-Built with `net/http` and `encoding/json` for admin interactions, and `golang.org/x/oauth2` for token handling, it focuses on security, thread-safety, and ease of use.
+It supports Keycloak Admin REST API operations (e.g., user, group, role, and client management) using direct HTTP calls.
+Built with `net/http` and `encoding/json` for admin interactions, and `golang.org/x/oauth2` for token handling, it focuses on security, thread-safety, performance, and ease of use.

 This library is suitable for backend services, APIs, or CLI tools requiring Keycloak integration.
-It handles token fetching via client credentials grant, automatic refresh using `expires_in`, and caching.
+It handles token fetching via client credentials grant, automatic refresh using `expires_in`, caching with thread-safety, and supports multiple realms/clients via configurable options.

 ## Table of Contents
 - [Features](#features)